maggness/OBA-sport/README.md

 ## Licence

-Dit project is voorzien van een MIT licence.
-Zie de pagina LICENCE voor meer informatie.
+This project has a MIT licence.
+See the LICENCE page for more info.

 ## Resources

 OBA API

-Lessen & leraren

 W3 Schools